thindil/steamsky/bin/doc/MODDING.md

   guns and harpoon guns it is minimum size of turret needed for that gun or harpoon gun.
 Minumum value is 1, maximum 10.
 * Optional attribute `maxowners`: How many owners or workers (for workshop's types of modules) the module can have.
-Default value is 1.
+Default and minimum value is 0.
+  Maximum value is 10.
 * Optional attribute `speed`: For guns, how many times in one combat round this gun shoots.
 Default value is 4.
 Values below 0 means that the gun shoot once in few rounds.
 For example, -3 mean the gun shoot once per 3